twowaits/make-pull-request/README.md

 Open sorce is changing the world- one pull request at a time.
 Hactoberfest encourages participation in open source community, which grows bigger every year.
-Complete the 2020 challenge and earn a llimited edition T-shirt.
+Complete the 2020 challenge and earn a limited edition T-shirt.

 ## Programming Languages
 This Repository cotains of following programming languages